 Pay off installments loans last

-Even if installment loans such as car loans, student loans, and mortgages cannot help you raise your credit score fast; you don’t want to miss a payment on these loans.
-Having a late payment on your credit report will drop your credit score by as much as 180 points.
-The point here is that you must at least meet the minimum payments on each loan while putting more focus on revolving credit debt.
+Even if installment loans such as car loans, student loans, and mortgages cannot help you raise your credit score fast, you don’t want to miss a payment on these loans.
+Having a late payment on your credit report can drop your credit score by 180 points.
+You must at least meet the minimum payments on each loan while focusing more on revolving credit debt.

 The other reason you should pay off revolving credit first is that paying off installment debt could drop your credit score.
-This is because paying off your installment debt such as a car loan can weaken your credit mix which is an important factor in your credit score calculation.
+This is because paying off installment debt, such as a car loan, can weaken your credit mix, an essential factor in your credit score calculation.

-Related: Why does your credit score go down when you pay off a loan?
+Related: Why does your credit score decrease when you repay a loan?

 How does paying off installment loans lower your credit score?

 Credit mix is a factor that contributes to your credit score.
-A good credit mix is made of revolving credit accounts such as credit cards, personal lines of credit such as HELOC, and Installment loans such as student loans, mortgages, and car loans.
-Your credit mix shows that you can handle all types of loans which makes you a less risky borrower.
+A good credit mix includes revolving credit accounts such as credit cards, personal lines of credit such as HELOCs, and Installment loans such as student loans, mortgages, and car loans.
+Your credit mix shows you can handle all types of loans, making you a less risky borrower.

-When an installment loan is paid off, the account also gets closed.
-That is your car loan account will not stay open when there is no balance left on the car.
-Closing the account automatically affects the number of active credit accounts on your credit reports which might weaken your credit mix and lower your credit score.
+When an installment loan is paid off, the account also closes.
+Similarly, your car loan account will not stay open when no balance is left on the car.
+Closing the account automatically affects the number of active credit accounts on your credit reports, which might weaken your credit mix and lower your credit score.

-The good news is that having less debt improves your debt-to-income(DTI) ratio which has a positive long-term impact on your credit score.
-It is also easy to qualify for loans when you have a good DTI ratio.
+The good news is that less debt improves your debt-to-income(DTI) ratio, positively impacting your credit score.
+A good DTI ratio makes it easy to qualify for loans.

 For these reasons, paying off installment loans might not be a good idea when you want to increase your credit score fast.